pengchengzeng/pengchengzeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍🎓 About Me
 I am currently a tenure-track Assistant Professor and Principal Investigator (PI) at the Institute of Mathematical Sciences, ShanghaiTech University (上海科技大学).
-My research interests include statistical machine learning and biomedical big data analytics.
+My research interests include statistical machine learning, AI, and biomedical big data analytics.
 I am PI of a National Natural Science Foundation of China (NSFC) Youth Science Fund project.

-My research group is dedicated to the methods, theories, and applications of both mathematical statistical modeling and artificial intelligence for biological and medical big data, with a special focus on genomics data, curve data, and clinical data.
+My research group is dedicated to the methods, theories, and applications of both mathematical statistical modeling and artificial intelligence for biological and medical big data, with a special focus on genomics data, functional/curve data, and clinical data.
 Our current core research areas include:
 - **AI + Statistics** - with emphasis on explainable AI, uncertainty quantification, and deep learning solutions to classical statistical problems;
 - **Functional Data Analysis** - covering methodology, theory, and applications;
 - **Statistical Genomics** - including single-cell multi-omics and spatial transcriptomics;